 This report is mentioned in the first proviso of section 173 of cr.p.c.
 When due to any reason the final report cannot be completed then the officer in charge of the police station has 3 more days.

 The police officer must complete an interim report within 3 days and submit it to the public prosecutor.
 The public prosecutor relying on this report requests the court to start the trail.

-Now there are some remedies which I want to discuss here.
-Sometimes the challan is not completed within the required period due to this delay, the accused who has not yet proved as guilty suffers most.
+Now there are some remedies for the accused held in the remand that are important to discuss here.
+When the challan is not completed within time due to the delay, the accused suffers the most.